Nuclear weapons and Israel: Nuclear testing

-In what they called the "Last Secret of the Six-Day War", The New York Times reported that in the days before the 1967 Six-Day War Israel planned to insert a team of paratroopers by helicopter into the Sinai set up and remote detonate a nuclear bomb on command from the prime minister and military command on a mountaintop as a warning to belligerent surrounding states.
-However, Israel won the war before the test could even be set up.
+In what it called the "Last Secret of the Six-Day War", The New York Times reported that in the days before the 1967 Six-Day War Israel planned to insert a team of paratroopers by helicopter into the Sinai, set up, and remote detonate a nuclear bomb on command from the prime minister and military command on a mountaintop as a warning to belligerent surrounding states.
+However, Israel won the war before the test could be set up.
 Retired Israeli brigadier general Itzhak Yaakov referred to this operation as the Israeli Samson Option.

 Pioneering American nuclear weapons designer Theodore Taylor commented on the uncertainties involved in the process of boosting small fission weapons and the thermonuclear designs seen in the Vanunu leaked photographs.
 He stated that these designs required more than theoretical analysis for full confidence in the weapons' performance.
 Taylor therefore concluded that Israel had "unequivocally" tested an advanced series miniaturized nuclear device.

 Revelations

 Negev Nuclear Research Center (Dimona)

 The Israeli nuclear program was first revealed on December 13, 1960, in a Time magazine article, which said that a non-Communist, non-NATO country had made an "atomic development".
 On December 16, the Daily Express in London revealed this country to be Israel, and on December 18, US Atomic Energy Commission chairman John McCone appeared on Meet the Press to officially confirm the Israeli construction of a nuclear reactor and announce his resignation.
 The following day The New York Times, with the help of McCone, revealed that France was assisting Israel.

-The news led Ben-Gurion to make the only statement by an Israeli Prime Minister about Dimona.
+The news led Ben-Gurion to make the only statement by an Israeli prime minister about Dimona.
 On December 21 he announced to the Knesset that the government was building a 24 megawatt reactor "which will serve the needs of industry, agriculture, health, and science", and that it "is designed exclusively for peaceful purposes".
 Bergmann, who was chairman of the Israel Atomic Energy Commission from 1954 to 1966, however said that "There is no distinction between nuclear energy for peaceful purposes or warlike ones" and that "We shall never again be led as lambs to the slaughter".